DLXPlugins/wp-plugin-info-card/readme.txt

 = 4.0.0 =
 * Released 2023-01-20
-* New shortcode and block: <a href="https://wppic.dlxplugins.com/blocks/site-plugins-card-grid">Site Plugins Card Grid</a>.
+* New shortcode and block: Site Plugins Card Grid.
 * The plugin's code and build scripts have been updated to the latest standards.

 = 3.4.6 =